 Describing birds

-Fort Clatsop, OR Lewis begins his treatise on bird species starting with the Columbian sharp-tailed grouse, new to science.
-He also writes about a Chinook slave and cattail roots.
+At Fort Clatsop, Lewis begins his treatise on bird species starting with the Columbian sharp-tailed grouse—a species new to science.
+He also writes about Chinookan slavery and their use of cattail roots.

 March 18, 1806